dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 In both worlds, many different classes implement the core interface.
 In the IEnumerable world, developers explicitly write some of these classes, but many more implementing classes are automatically generated by the C# compiler, and returned from methods written using the C# iterator functionality (`yield return`).
-In the IDataView world, developers explicitly write all of the implementing classes, including all loaders and transforms—unfortunately, there is no equivalent `yield return` magic.
+In the IDataView world, developers explicitly write all of the implementing classes, including all loaders and transforms.
+Unfortunately, there is no equivalent `yield return` magic.

 In both worlds, multiple cursors can be created and used.